Eritrea

 Day 1 – Arrival in Asmara

-Arrive in Asmara and transfer to hotel accommodation.
+Arrive in Asmara and transfer from the airport to your hotel.
 Overnight Sunshine Hotel or similar.

 Day 2 – Asmara

-Please note: Depending on arrival times of clients some of the city tour may also be done on Day 1.
+Please note that depending on arrival times of clients some of the city tour may also be done on Day 1.

 Day 3 – Asmara to Keren